 NIMH Alliance for Research Progress Meeting

-The National Institute of Mental Health (NIMH) convened the twenty-third meeting of the Alliance for Research Progress (Alliance) on Friday, September 23, 2016, in Rockville, Maryland.
-The purpose of Alliance meetings is to foster dialogue, so that participants can directly hear about NIMH activities—including scientific advances, research projects, and a variety of ongoing and new initiatives of the Institute.
+On Friday, September 15, 2017, the National Institute of Mental Health (NIMH) convened the twenty-fourth meeting of the Alliance for Research Progress (Alliance) in Bethesda, Maryland.
+The purpose of Alliance meetings is to foster dialogue, so that participants can directly hear about NIMH activities, including science advances, exciting new and ongoing research projects, and a variety of ongoing and new initiatives of the Institute.
 Alliance meetings also provide opportunities for attendees to network with their colleagues in the advocacy community in person and to interact directly with senior NIMH staff.
-The new NIMH Director, Joshua Gordon, M.D., Ph.D., participated and Bruce Cuthbert, Ph.D., who had been serving as Acting Director, presided.
+The NIMH Director, Joshua Gordon, M.D., Ph.D., presided.
 Invitees included leaders from national mental health-related organizations representing and advocating for patients and their families.
-Screening for teens at risk for suicide, improving outcomes for youth with bipolar disorder, suicide prevention after jail detention, as well as an update on the Precision Medicine Initiative (PMI) were presented and discussed at the meeting.
-For more information on the speakers, please see the attached agenda and participant list.
+The September meeting included discussions about scientific solutions to the opioid crisis, treatments for obsessive compulsive disorder (OCD) and depression, and new family-centered approaches to partner with consumers to improve child mental health services.
+For more information, please see the meeting agenda and participant list.

 Welcome and State of the NIMH